-There will be 2 Bidder's Conferences held on the date and times listed below.
-The Bidder's Conferences will be held by region, however, Prospective Proposers' may participate in either conference as the presentation will be the same.
+There will be a Bidder's Conference held on the date and time listed below.
 Prospective Proposers' participation in these conferences is highly encouraged, but not mandatory.

 The purpose of the Bidder's Conference is to:

 - Provide description of the program requirements;

 - Explain the RFP process; and

 - Answer any questions.